 True sexual dysfunctions are very rare.
 The word dysfunction implies that something is not working properly.
-To define dysfunctional we need to know what normal functioning is.
-We also need to be explicit about whether we are talking about reproductive function, orgasm or emotional pleasure.
+In order to define dysfunction, we must first define normal functioning.
+We also need to specify whether we are talking about reproductive function, erotic orgasm or emotional pleasure.

-Given most women’s lack of interest in masturbation and their passivity with a lover, it is assumed that a lover must stimulate a woman to orgasm.
-Everyone assumes that women should orgasm through intercourse because it is the key reproductive act.
+Most women are not attracted to the idea of stimulating their own genitals.
+They are more than happy to leave that task to a man.
+Women are sexually passive with a lover so it is assumed to be the man’s role to stimulate a woman to orgasm.
 Given the misconception that sexual pleasure relies on purely physical stimulation, women assume that they might orgasm if stimulated for long enough.
 So women hold their partner responsible for their inability to orgasm because men ejaculate quickly through intercourse.

 The way sex is portrayed in the media and in films often provides us with a base of comparison that is not always realistic for the individual.
 (Andrea Burri 2012)